Fama and Macbeth Procedure

 Our Stata Code

-We have developed easy to use yet robust codes for Fama and Macbeth procedure with Shanken correction.
-The codes need just a basic understanding of Stata.
-Further, our comments on each line of code will surely help you to not only apply the code but also understand the process more clearly.
+We have developed easy-to-use, yet robust codes for the Fama and Macbeth procedure with Shanken correction.
+The codes require only a basic understanding of Stata, making them accessible to users at various skill levels.
+Additionally, our comments on each line of code will help you not only apply the code, but also understand the process more clearly.

 Pricing